West Hollywood has the Best Rooftop Bars in Los Angeles

 Fancy a delicious craft cocktail while taking in the Hollywood Hills?
 Maybe a quiet, romantic corner where you can people-watch until the sun drops?
 From the quiet and cozy, to the raucous and weird, West Hollywood has been nursing and developing its (responsible) drinking habit for over a century; welcoming both the well-to-do and the hope-to-be with amazing culinary experiences.

 Our fantastic weather and abundance of unique rooftop dining (and drinking) experiences are sure to please even the most difficult tastes, so don’t be shy.
-We’ve compiled a few of our favorites below and an honorable mention includes Skybar at Mondrian Los Angeles, although it is technically not a rooftop, it has the same ambiance and is perfect for anyone who is afraid of heights!
+We’ve compiled a few of our favorites below and an honorable mention includes Skybar at The Mondrian—although it’s technically not a rooftop, it has the same ambiance and is perfect for anyone who is afraid of heights!

-If you like the idea of unwinding by a warm fire pit or lounging on a posh daybed sipping artisan cocktails, then famed fusion restaurant and bar-cum-nightspot E.P. & L.P. is totally your vibe.
-We can’t get enough of their Where Love Lives cocktail, made with bourbon, mandarin liqueur, peach, ginger, fresh lemon and house-made Bellini Boba Pearls.
-You’ll enjoy scintillating 360-degree views at this multi-level dining house serving up delectable Southeast Asian cuisine.
+If you like the idea of unwinding by a fire pit or lounging on a posh daybed sipping artisan cocktails, then famed fusion restaurant and bar-cum-nightspot E.P. & L.P. is totally your vibe.
+We can’t get enough of their Where Love Lives cocktail, made with mezcal, damiana, passion fruit, guava, Thai chili, and lime.
+You’ll enjoy scintillating 360-degree views at this multilevel dining house serving up delectable Southeast Asian cuisine.
 Learn more about E.P.
 L.P. here.

-While you’re nearby: If you crave the relaxing, calming, and cool, you’re certain to like the newly-renovated rooftop at Le Parc Suite Hotel.
-This property, just off world-famous Melrose Avenue and in West Hollywood’s Design District, is sure to please.
-Yeah, you have to be a hotel guest to get in, so go ahead and check out Le Parc’s hotel room rates.
+While you’re nearby: If you crave the relaxing, calming, and cool, you’re certain to like the rooftop at Le Parc Suite Hotel.
+This property, just off world-famous Melrose Avenue in West Hollywood’s Design District, is sure to please.
+You have to be a hotel guest to get in, so go ahead and check out Le Parc’s hotel room rates.

 See and Be Seen